AdaptiveMe/generator-adaptiveme/README.md

 ### Installation

 * You should NodeJS installed on your machine before proceeding with the installation.
-If you don't have it, please download it from [here](https://nodejs.org/download/) for your platform.
+If you don't have it, please download it from [here](https://nodejs.org/) for your platform.
-	* If you don't know whether you have it installed, open up a ```terminal```or ```cmd prompt``` and issue the following command ```node -v```.
+	* If you don't know whether you have it installed, open up a ```terminal``` and issue the following command ```node -v```.
 	* The above command should respond with at least the following NodeJS version ```v0.12.0```.
 * Install the tools for running the generator and the generator

   ```
-  [sudo] npm install -g yo bower grunt-cli generator-adaptiveme
+  [sudo] npm install -g yo bower grunt grunt-cli npm i npm-adaptiveme-nibble generator-adaptiveme
   ```

 * The installer will download everything you need to run Adaptive App Generator.

 ### Running

-To create an application you shoul create a working folder where the generate will download all the necessary files for starting the application.
+To create an application you should create a working folder where the generate will download all the necessary files for starting the application.

   ```
+  mkdir {app_name}
+  cd {app_name}
   yo adaptiveme
   ```